VladUl287/table_change_tracker/README.md

 ## Limitations

-Only tracks DML operations (INSERT, UPDATE, DELETE)
+- Only tracks DML operations (INSERT, UPDATE, DELETE)

-Does not track DDL operations (ALTER TABLE, TRUNCATE, etc.)
+- Does not track DDL operations (ALTER TABLE, TRUNCATE, etc.)

-Timestamps are stored in shared memory and will be lost on server restart
+- Timestamps are stored in shared memory and will be lost on server restart

-Requires appropriate permissions to install and use
+- Requires appropriate permissions to install and use

-Performance Considerations
+**Performance Considerations:**

 The extension is designed to have minimal performance impact:

-Uses efficient hash table lookups

 Only incurs overhead for tracked tables

-Automatically cleans up resources when not in use

 ## Requirements